-DEA and state controlled substance (CDS) registrations
+DEA/CDS and state controlled substance registrations

-The DEA/CDS registration must be valid in the state(s) in which practitioner will be treating Members.
-Practitioners who see Members in more than one (1) state must have a DEA/CDS registration for each state.
+• The DEA/CDS registration must be valid in the state(s) in which practitioner will be treating covered individuals.
+Practitioners who see covered individuals in more than one state must have a DEA/CDS registration for each state.